 Ask yourself why are you cleaning your house.
 I’m not talking about the need to deal with spills and messes.
 What I mean is that you need to know why you want your home to be clean: is it for you and your family, or is there some other standard you’re trying to meet?

-In the years that I’ve been writing this blog, I’ve received so many emails and comments from people incredibly stressed by the pursuit of perfection.
-You know the ideal I’m talking about: beds made every morning, not a speck of dust to be seen, every surface sparkling and tidy, day in and day out.
-One poor woman sent me a despairing message because she couldn’t leave perfectly parallel lines while vacuuming her living room as her mother-in-law does.
+In the years that I’ve been writing this blog, I’ve received so many emails and comments from people stressed by the pursuit of perfection.
+You know what I’m talking about: beds made every morning, not a speck of dust in sight, every surface sparkling and tidy — day in and day out.
+One reader sent me a despairing message because she couldn’t leave perfectly parallel lines while vacuuming as her mother-in-law does!

 2. Decide which rooms matter most

-The point is to pick a room or two where you’ll focus a little effort each and every day to keep it in tip-top shape, while the rest of your house gets just enough weekly attention to bring it up to your standards.
+The point is to pick a room or two where you’ll focus a little effort every day to keep it in tip-top shape, while the rest of your house gets enough weekly attention to bring it up to your standards.

 3. Evaluate your available time

-We are all limited to 1440 minutes each day and need to spend at least some of them sleeping.
-To have a life you enjoy, you also need time to do enjoyable things, which means you shouldn’t plan to spend all of your non-working hours cleaning house.
+We are all limited to 1440 minutes each day and need to spend some of them sleeping.
+You also need time to do enjoyable things, which means you shouldn’t plan to spend all of your non-working hours cleaning house.